omarator2004/Netflix-Data-Insights-Dashboard/README.md

 # 🎬 Netflix Data Analysis

-This is my first data analysis project where I explore the **Netflix dataset** using Python and Jupyter Notebook.
+This is my first data analysis project where I explore the **Netflix dataset** using **Google Colab**.
-The goal of this project is to practice data cleaning, visualization, and basic insights extraction.
+The goal of this project is to practice data cleaning, visualization, and extracting insights from real-world data.

 ---

 ## 📂 Project Contents
-- **Netflix_Data_Analysis.ipynb** → Jupyter Notebook with full analysis.
+- **Netflix_Data_Analysis.ipynb** → Colab Notebook with full analysis.
 - **Visualizations** → Charts that show trends in the dataset.

 ---